Disability Assistive Electronic Devices and Software

 Synopsis: Reviews of assistive computer devices including mobile handheld and PC software aids for persons with disabilities.
 For persons with disabilities, the keyboard, mouse, and monitor are of prime concern so adaptive hardware and software have been developed to provide alternatives.
 Most computer vendors support persons with disabilities by incorporating accessibility utilities into operating systems such as Microsoft Windows, Apple Macintosh, and UNIX.

 Assistive Computer Technology is any piece of equipment that is customized to make life easier for a person who has a disability.

 In human-computer interaction, computer accessibility (also known as accessible computing) refers to the accessibility of a computer system to all people, regardless of disability or severity of impairment, examples include web accessibility guidelines.

-Screen reader programs such as JAWS or HAL are designed to allow even totally blind people to use the computer.
-They convert the text and icons to speech so one can use a computer without needing to see the monitor.
+Screen reader programs such as JAWS or HAL are designed to allow even completely blind people to use the computer.
+They convert the text and icons to speech, so one can use a computer without needing to see the monitor.

 Any system that aids individuals who are not independent verbal communicators is known as an augmentative communication system.
 The system can include speech, gestures, sign language, symbols, synthesized speech, dedicated communication aids or microcomputers.

 - Optical character recognition (OCR) software systems are used to scan printed materials directly into the PC to accommodate many types of disabilities.